OwnGoalStudio/WriteNow/README.md

 ![Preview](./Resources/Preview.png)

+## Lite Edition

+Due to the complexity of the plugin configuration, we cannot guarantee that your configuration will work in the software, even though the software provides built-in nodes for you to use.
+To improve this issue, we provide a trial version for users of the Havoc Store.
+You can [click to install]() or [download this package](./Resources/LiteEdition/WriteNowLite_1.7.5.tipa).

 ## Key Features:

 We have optimized all our prompts to function effectively across various models.
 Here are the key features of Write Now: